farnum street sign

 5. Select the Right Location

-Another way to help prevent weather damage to your outdoor signage is by making sure you select the right location to place your sign.
+Another way to help prevent weather damage to your outdoor signage is by selecting the right location to place your sign.
 Placing your sign in a sunny spot may seem like a good idea, but remember that the sun can cause your sign to fade.
 Instead, try to install your sign in a protective space from the sun.

 6. Consider Portable Signage

-Need Help Selecting the Right Sign for Your Business?
+Need Help Getting Weather Resistant Signage for Your Business?

 At The H&H Group, we can help create custom signs for your business.
 Our professional graphic designers will design a sign to reach your potential customers and help drive traffic to your business.
-We’ll help protect your exterior sign from the weather by using a suitable material for your sign, ensuring it’s installed and secured correctly, plus provide direction on the right location and moisture protection.
+We’ll help protect your exterior sign from the weather by using suitable materials, ensuring it’s installed and secured correctly, and providing direction on the right location and moisture protection.